 E-mods are based on claims costs for a prior period.
 The experience period is generally based on three years of experience, though it could vary depending on several factors.
 An employer’s rating effective date determines the experience period.
 The three years used are the past three years prior to the rating effective date, not including the current policy period or the most recent policy period.
 The most recent policy period is considered an interval year and is excluded because ultimate claims costs and final premium amounts are not yet known at the time of e-mod calculation.

 How is an e-mod calculated?

-How can I lower my e-mod rating?
+How can I keep my e-mod low?

 The following example compares two companies that perform the same services and employ the same number of workers:

-- The XYZ Company has a strong safety program, a good claims history, and a low e-mod.
+- The XYZ Company has a strong safety program, a good claims history and a low e-mod.

 - The XYZ Company has an e-mod of 0.85, which results in a 15% discount on its workers’ compensation premium compared to other companies in the same industry.
 Because XYZ has a credit e-mod, the company only pays $0.85 for every dollar of coverage received.

 - The ABC Company has an inadequate safety program, a large number of claims/losses and a high e-mod.